Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Empirical Strategy

 \subsection{Estimating the Average Treatment Effect}

 We employ a difference-in-differences (DiD) design to identify the average treatment effect of obtaining digital coupons on consumer spending.
-Our identification strategy leverages the quasi-random assignment of coupons through the first-come, first-served distribution mechanism described in Section \ref{sec:bg}.
+Our identification strategy exploits the first-come, first-served distribution mechanism described in Section \ref{sec:bg}.
 All individuals in our sample actively attempted to claim coupons by clicking on the event link, demonstrating comparable intent to obtain and use digital coupons.
-Their success depended on whether the daily coupon quota had been exhausted---a factor plausibly unrelated to unobserved determinants of spending behavior.
+Their success depended on whether the daily coupon quota had been exhausted at the time of their attempt---a factor plausibly unrelated to unobserved determinants of spending behavior.\footnote{ An ideal design would restrict comparison to users attempting within very narrow time windows around quota exhaustion, where success is driven primarily by random server load and connection speed.
+Unfortunately, the platform records timestamps only for successful coupon claims, not for unsuccessful attempts, making such a design infeasible.}

-To further address potential selection bias related to individual timing differences, we first implement propensity score matching as detailed in Section \ref{sec:sumstats}, and then conduct our DiD analysis using the matched sample.
-By matching treated individuals to control individuals with similar observed characteristics, we mitigate concerns about selection bias and enhance the comparability of the treatment and control groups.
-Ultimately, the validity of this matched DiD design hinges on the parallel trends assumption.
-We provide evidence supporting this assumption by formally testing for parallel trends in pre-treatment period in Section \ref{sec:result-did}.